trekirkman/udacity-newsdata/README.md

 ## Custom Views
 The above functions utilize the following custom views.
 Each view is listed along with the code used to generate it.

-### 1.tlogs:  View that displays total logs per day
+### 1. tlogs:  View that displays total logs per day
 The code used to create the custom

 `CREATE VIEW tlogs as